moby/moby/docs/sources/docker-io/builds.md

 ### The Dockerfile and Trusted Builds

 During the build process, we copy the contents of your Dockerfile.
-We also add it to the Docker Index for the Docker community to see on the repository page.
+We also add it to the [Docker.io](https://index.docker.io) for the Docker community to see on the repository page.

 ### README.md